 Era Beach

-This hotel is special to me because this is where my husband proposed.
+This boutique hotel in Sri Lanka is special to me because this is where my husband proposed.
 The year was 2013 and it was the very first luxury hotel I’ve ever stayed at.
 Need I say my mind was completely blown?

 Ten years later, it is still one of the most beautiful hotels on the Southern coast.
 It features ten spacious rooms with hardwood floors, beautiful wooden furniture, vintage pieces, and works of art.